MailMan PHP Extension Reference Documentation

 void put_AutoGenMessageId(bool boolVal);

-Controls whether a unique Message-ID header is auto-generated for each email sent.
+Controls whether Chilkat automatically generates a unique Message-ID header when an email is sent.

 top